Is erysipelas treatable? How to treat erysipelas at home

 - A30 - A49 Other bacterial diseases

 Erysipelas is one of the most common infectious diseases that affects the skin.
-The disease, which is popularly called erysipelas, can manifest itself on any part of the body, including the limbs, and more often on the legs.
+The disease, which is popularly called erysipelas, can appear on any part of the body, including the limbs, and more often the legs.

 The disease is more common in older women and middle-aged men, as well as newborn babies.
-At risk are people of working specialties who, in the course of their activities, receive microtraumas and pollution, for example, a storekeeper, a loader, a builder.
+At risk are people in blue-collar jobs who receive micro-injuries and contamination during their work, such as storekeepers, loaders, and builders.

 It should be noted that the disease also sometimes occurs in newborns.
-This is due to the entry of streptococcus into the umbilical wound of the child.
+This is due to the introduction of streptococcus into the child’s umbilical wound.

-The causative agent of erysipelas is streptococcus, which penetrates the skin through damage in the form of wounds, scratches, microtraumas.
-According to statistics, 15% of the world's population is carriers of the infection, however, often a person does not know about the presence of a bacterium in the body, since it does not manifest itself in any way.
+The causative agent of erysipelas is streptococcus, which penetrates the skin through damage in the form of wounds, scratches, and microtraumas.
+According to statistics, 15% of the world's population are carriers of the infection, however, people often do not know about the presence of bacteria in the body, since it does not manifest itself in any way.

-In order for an infection that has been living in the human body for a long time to manifest itself, a triggering factor is needed.
-It can be stress, emotional upheaval, hypothermia, injury, sunburn.
-The disease also often develops on the basis of an already existing disease, such as alcoholism, varicose veins veins, diabetes, obesity or foot fungus.
+In order for an infection living in the human body for a long time to manifest itself, a trigger factor is necessary.
+This could be stress, emotional turmoil, hypothermia, injury, sunburn.
+The disease also often develops on the basis of a pre-existing illness, such as alcoholism, varicose veins veins, diabetes, obesity or foot fungus.

 Symptoms of erysipelas of the leg

-The first signs of infection are reminiscent of ordinary viral disease However, after a short time, the disease manifests itself in full.
+The first signs of infection development resemble ordinary viral disease, however, after a little time the disease manifests itself fully.

 Main symptoms:

-general weakness, chills and muscle pain; an increase in body temperature, up to 400C; on the background high temperature hallucinations or convulsions may occur; possible nausea, vomiting; about a day later, local manifestations are observed in the form of swelling, redness, pain on the affected area of the skin.
+general weakness, chills and muscle pain; increase in body temperature, up to 400C; on the background high temperature hallucinations or seizures may occur; possible nausea, vomiting; After about a day, local manifestations are observed in the form of swelling, redness, and pain in the affected area of the skin.

-The condition of a person in the acute phase of inflammation is so severe that one should resort to qualified medical help.
-If the disease is not eliminated in time, complications may occur, in the form of skin ulcers, tissue necrosis, and disorders of the cardiovascular or reproductive system.
+A person’s condition in the acute phase of inflammation is so severe that one should seek qualified medical help.
+If the disease is not eliminated in time, complications may arise in the form of skin ulcers, tissue necrosis, problems with the cardiovascular or reproductive systems.

 Classification of erysipelas of the legs